cjlcoursework/nflverse_project/doc/nfl_project_docs/project.md

 ### <font color=teal>Motivation</font>

-  - We want to decide whether to kick off a project that uses readily avialable NFL data to apply machine learning to predict NFL game outcomes
+  - We want to decide whether to kick off a project that uses readily available NFL data to apply machine learning to predict NFL game outcomes

 ### <font color=teal>Context</font>
 - The NFLVerse site has some good NFL play-by-play data.
 - We'd like to understand the difficulty and feasibility of using this data as input to a machine learning projects.
-- We'd like to understand whether we can improve on these models using machine learning.

 ### <font color=teal>Criteria for Success</font>
-- Determine a rough level-of-effort to predict NFL game outcomes using machine learning.
+- [ ] Provide a rough level-of-effort to predict NFL game outcomes using machine learning.
-    Create a proof-of-concept to show how data can be formatted as input to a machine learning model.
+- [ ] Create a proof-of-concept to show how data can be formatted as input to a machine learning model.
-    Show that the model can be trained and used to predict NFL game outcomes.
+- [ ] Show that the model can learn to predict NFL game outcomes better than a guess.

 ### <font color=teal>Scope of solution</font>
 - We don't need to predict games accurately.
-We just need to show that we can format the data and train a model to predict NFL game outcomes.
+We just need to show that we can train a model with data that we curated to predict NFL game outcomes better than a guess.

 ### <font color=teal>Constraints</font>
 - Because we have 2 weeks to decide whether to green-light a project to predict NFL game outcomes, we will not try to perfect either the model or the data.
-    We'll just see if we can get something working with simple classification and regression models.
+    We'll just see if we can get something working with a single input supervised model.
     We do not have access to the NFL API, which may provide better data.

 <br>